gregoryruta/gateway-setup/README.md

 Clone this repository somewhere inside the 'home' directory.
 Make the setup.sh script executable: `chmod +x setup.sh`
 Run the setup.sh script with root privileges: `sudo ./setup.sh`
-If Postfix is not installed, it will install.
+Postfix will install or reinstall.
 Choose the 'Internet Site' option, and enter 'gateway.test' as the domain.
 The gateway should now be set up.
 Run `sudo tail -f /var/log/mail.log` to view the live gateway Postfix log.